PHCY5610 Physical Pharmacy and Biopharmaceutics

 - Contact hours

-- lectures: 4 hours per week for 10 weeks; tutorials: 4 hours per week for 6 weeks and 2 hours for 1 week; labs: 4 hours per week for 4 weeks and 2 hours for 1 week
+- lectures: 4 hours per week for 10 weeks; Practical Classes: 4 hours per week for 6 weeks and 2 hours for 1 week; labs: 4 hours per week for 4 weeks and 2 hours for 1 week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.